drinkataco/location-events-api/README.md

 ## Kubernetes

-This project includes a kubernetes distribution in the `k8s/` directory.
+This project includes a kubernetes deployment in the `k8s/` directory.

 A helper script is supplied, `./k8s/deploy.sh [-f .env]`.
 This allows resources to be deployed smoothly by;